ziadasem/Customize-Linux-Image/CH02 all about toolchains/Toolchain/README.md

 * --with-float=hard: Generates opcodes for the floating-point unit and uses the VFP registers for parameters.
 * --enable-threads=posix: This enables the POSIX threads.

-these are default settings for a compiler, for overriding these configuration you can use command line. for example for compiling to cortex-a5 instead of cortex-a8:
+these are default settings for a compiler, for overriding these configurations you can use the command line. for example for compiling to cortex-a5 instead of cortex-a8:

 ```bash
 ziad@ziadpc:~/toolchain_playground$ arm-cortex_a8-linux-gnueabihf-gcc -mcpu=cortex-a5 main.c -o hello.arma5
 ```

 ### 4.3 The sysroot, library, and header files
-from the outputs of the toolchain is libraries, binaries, headers, and some configuration files, where are these files are stored?
+from the outputs of the toolchain are libraries, binaries, headers, and some configuration files, where are these files stored?
 The answer is in the **sysroot** directory.

 to see the location of **sysroot** directory use the following:
 ```bash